entigolabs/entigo-infralib-agent/README.md

 * project-id - project id used when creating gcloud resources [$PROJECT_ID]
 * location - location used when creating gcloud resources [$LOCATION]
 * zone - zone used in gcloud run jobs [$ZONE]
+* role-arn - role arn for assume role, used when creating aws resources in external account [$ROLE_ARN]

 Example
 ```bash